kevintseng/claude-code-toonify/README.md

 **Reduce Claude API token usage by 60%+ using TOON format optimization**

-An MCP (Model Context Protocol) server that transparently optimizes token usage in [Claude Code CLI](https://github.com/anthropics/claude-code) by converting structured data to TOON (Token-Oriented Object Notation) format.
+An MCP (Model Context Protocol) server that provides **on-demand** token optimization tools for converting structured data to TOON (Token-Oriented Object Notation) format.
+Works with any MCP-compatible LLM client (Claude Code, ChatGPT, etc.).

+⚠️ **Important**: This MCP server provides **tools** that must be explicitly called - it does NOT automatically intercept content.
+See [Usage](#-usage) for details.

 ## 🌟 Features